Product-service system: Description

-The initial move to PSS was largely motivated by the need on the part of traditional manufacturing firms to cope with changing market forces and the recognition that services in combination with products could provide higher profits than products alone.
+The initial move to PSS was largely motivated by the rise in the 90s of the service economy in saturated markets, and the need of traditional manufacturing firms to cope with changing market forces and the recognition that services in combination with products could provide a more competitive strategy and higher profits than products alone.
 Faced with shrinking markets and increased commoditization of their products, these firms saw service provision as a new path towards profits and growth.

 While not all product service systems result in the reduction of material consumption, they are more widely being recognized as an important part of a firm's environmental strategy.
 In fact, some researchers have redefined PSS as necessarily including improved environmental improvement.
 For example, Mont defines PSS as "a system of products, services, supporting networks, and infrastructure that is designed to be competitive, satisfy customers' needs, and have a lower environmental impact than traditional business models."
 Mont elaborates on her definition as follows: A PSS is a pre-designed system of products, services, supporting infrastructures, and necessary networks that is a so-called dematerialized solution to consumer preferences and needs.
 It has also been defined as a "self-learning" system, one of whose goals is continual improvement.

 This view of PSS is similar to other concepts commonly seen in the environmental management literature, such as "dematerialization" and "servicizing".

-PSS has been used to create value for customers beyond selling products as functions.
+PSS has been used to create value for customers beyond selling products as simple functions.
 Typically, there are four approaches to PSS design.